International-Data-Spaces-Association/ids-specification/catalog/catalog.binding.https.md

 ### 3.1 Authorization

 A catalog service may require authorization.
 If the catalog service requires authorization, requests must include an HTTP `Authorization` header with a token.
-The contents of
-the token are undefined by may be an OAUTH2, Web DID, or other access token type.
+The semantics of such tokens are not part of this specification.

 ### 3.2 Versioning